dgryski/go-perfbook/performance.md

 the time by 10% will improve runtime by almost 8%.
 Profiles will help identify where time is actually spent.

-In general, optimizations should procede from top to bottom.
+In general, optimizations should proceed from top to bottom.
 Optimizations at the system level will have more impact than expression-level ones.

 Do we have to do this at all?
 The fastest code is the code that's not there.